geodes-sms/DSMCompare/README.md

     dsmDiffRulesToHenshinTextRulesRun()
     ```

     The result will be stored in a file with ".hensin_text" extension.
-We need to transform it to Henshin by right-clicking on it and select the transform command.
-For the Pac-Man case for example the result will be stored in the ".../dsls/pacman/dsdiffrulesinhenshin/" path
+You need to transform it to Henshin by right-clicking on it and selecting the transform command.
+For example, for the Pac-Man case study, the result will be stored in the ".../dsls/pacman/dsdiffrulesinhenshin/" path

     3.2 to calculate the conflicts among the DSRules: Run the following method.